tedmatuszewski/TurboFantasySports/docs/Tasks.md

 # Planned

+- [ ] Add ability to change your teams name
+- [ ] Add debug button to show the raw user profile info
+- [ ] Proof read and do better on all in app help sections
-- [ ] Setup dashboard for league admin
+- [ ] Build dashboard for league admin
   - [ ] Add/remove league members
   - [ ] Add/remove riders from teams
   - [ ] Setup initial league